 Te Tai Tokerau Water

-While Northland actually enjoys high average annual rainfall, a lack of storage means much of this valuable resource which falls on the whenua can’t be retained for use in times of shortage.
+While Northland enjoys high average annual rainfall, a lack of storage means much of this valuable resource which falls on the whenua can’t be retained for use in times of shortage.
 By creating reservoirs and distribution schemes, landowners with access to them will be able to plan and implement future land use change with greater confidence.

 Matawii_Trustees